CLeeSpruit/Vulcan/README.md

 	- Files will be taken into account first, then the ignore property

 #### Example Config
+_Config settings can be separate in vulcan.config.js, .vulcanrc, or in as a field in package.json._

 ```json
 	"vulcan": {
 		"name": "cli-utility",